juanpallotta/LPP/README.md

 # - TEMPERATURE UNIT: KELVIN
 # - PRESSURE UNIT: HECTO PASCALS
 Path_To_Molecular_File = ./US-StdA_DB_CEILAP.csv
-# SETTINGS OF THE COLUMN INDEX (0-2) OF THE PARAMETERS RANGE-TEMPERATURE-PRESSURE IN THE FILE:
+# SETTINGS OF THE COLUMN INDEX (0-2) OF THE PARAMETERS: RANGE-TEMPERATURE-PRESSURE IN THE FILE:
 Range_column_index_in_File = 0
 Temp_column_index_in_File  = 1
 Pres_column_index_in_File  = 2